CTS: Concurrent Teacher-Student Reinforcement Learning for Legged Locomotion: Results

 \subsection{Evaluation Results}

-For a comparative evaluation, we compared the training results of these algorithms for the A1 robot as follows: \begin{itemize} \item Oracle: Policy full state was trained by PPO with. \item Baseline: Policy with proprioceptive encoder was trained by PPO. \item EstimatorNet: Policy was concurrently trained with an estimator network estimates body velocity and feet height similar to ~\cite{Hwangbo2022vel_est}. \item Two-stages teacher-student: The proposed method trained in two stages where student policy was trained by supervised learning as original teacher-student learning framework. \end{itemize} For a fair comparison, all the methods above were trained under the same training configuration detailed in Section~\ref{sec:training setup}, and use the same network scale and random seeds.
+For a comparative evaluation, we compared the training results of these algorithms for the A1 robot as follows: \begin{itemize} \item Oracle: Policy receives the encoded privileged state as input and was trained by PPO. \item Baseline: Policy with proprioceptive encoder was trained by PPO. \item EstimatorNet: Policy was concurrently trained with an explicit estimator network estimating body velocity and feet height similar to~\cite{Hwangbo2022vel_est}. \item Two-stage teacher-student (T-S): The proposed method trained in two stages where student policy was trained by supervised learning using latent reconstruction loss and action imitation loss, following the original teacher-student learning framework as described in~\cite{joonholee2020scirobotics}. \item Regularized Online Adaptation (ROA): A single-stage training method presented in~\cite{roa}. \end{itemize} For a fair comparison, all the methods above were trained within asymmetric actor-critic framework under the same training configuration detailed in Section~\ref{sec:training setup}, and use the same network scale and random seeds.
 Our evaluations will employ the policy at the 5000th iteration.
-Specifically, for the two-stages teacher-student method, the policy is obtained by 3000 iterations for teacher and 2000 iterations for student.
+Specifically, for the two-stage teacher-student method, the policy is obtained by 3000 iterations for teacher and 2000 iterations for student.
+For ROA, we obtain the same switch period and regularization curriculum as described in~\cite{roa}.

-We compared improvements in terrain level and tracking reward during the training process.
-The results are shown in Fig.~\ref{fig:terrain_level}, in which the curves are averaged over 5 seeds.
-The shaded area represents the standard deviation across seeds.
-The Baseline and EstimatorNet models exhibit comparable capabilities in traversing varied terrains and similar training velocities.
-However, the Baseline shows significant variability with different random seeds.
-Oracle model with access to privileged information achieves the highest training velocity.
-In the later stages of training, to minimize collisions and other penalties for higher discounted returns, it slightly compromises command tracking under specific conditions, as indicated by a minor decline in the terrain level on the graph.
-The training velocity of our teacher model is marginally slower than that of the Oracle, and the student model lags slightly behind the teacher.
-Nevertheless, both eventually attain equivalent capabilities.